 We have always and will always continue to put the safety and quality of our consumers first.” – Vulli SAS

-I think, that there are probably a lot of other teething toys out there that are a lot worse, and I do think Sophie The Giraffe is a one of the safer alternatives.
-My son didn’t like to chew on cloth teethers (my daughter did!) and Sophie was the only one toy he liked to teeth on.
+I think that there are probably a lot of other teething toys out there that are a lot worse and I do think Sophie the Giraffe is one of the safer alternatives.
+My son didn’t like to chew on cloth teethers (my daughter did!) and Sophie was the only toy he liked to teethe on.

-I am glad that Vulli took voluntary action to change the manufacturing process to meet the strict German standards worldwide (and not just EU or US standards) BUT I wish they would have always applied these strict standards and not wait until they were exposed by Oeko Test magazine.
+I am glad that Vulli took voluntary action to change the manufacturing process to meet the strict German standards worldwide (and not just EU or US standards).
+BUT, I wish they would have always applied these strict standards and not waited until they were exposed by Öko-Test magazine.